 This survey report provides an up-to-date snapshot of respiratory nursing services and identifies the breadth of respiratory nursing activity.
 It should provide an important resource for commissioners seeking to understand and plan the provision of the specialist support and the nursing workforce needs.
 The survey results will provide BTS and other relevant organisations with information to effectively campaign for enhanced resources and capacity for respiratory nurse specialists to provide patient-centred care in the future.

 The authors wish to thank the collaborating respiratory specialist organisations who worked together to prepare the questionnaires and administer these surveys.
-These include the ARNS; British Lung Foundation; Cystic Fibrosis Nursing Association; Education for Health; Interstitial Lung Disease Interdisciplinary Network; National Lunch Cancer Forum for Nurses; National Paediatric Respiratory and Allergy Nurses Group; Primary Care Respiratory Society-UK; and Severe Asthma National Network.
+These include the ARNS; British Lung Foundation; Cystic Fibrosis Nursing Association; Education for Health; Interstitial Lung Disease Interdisciplinary Network; National Lung Cancer Forum for Nurses; National Paediatric Respiratory and Allergy Nurses Group; Primary Care Respiratory Society-UK; and Severe Asthma National Network.

 Twitter @yorke_janelle @BTSrespiratory @ARNS_UK